gregpalmr/dremio-jdbc-impersonation-example/README.md

           }
           ]'

+Where the proxy user proxy-user-1 can submit Dremio queries for the real users’ target-user-1 and target-user-2.
+And where the proxy user proxy-user-2 can submit Dremio queries for the real users  target-user-2, target-user-3, and target-user-4.

 You can also specify groups in the principals settings, like this:

           ALTER SYSTEM SET "exec.impersonation.inbound_policies"='[
           {